TacticsBadger/MonteCarloFootballMatchSim/README.md

 Afterwards, the score matrix is printed, with % probabilities gives for each possible score.
 At the end, a short summary of the entire program is given.

-If the event the "csv" choice is selected, a csv filename will be requested.
+In the event the "csv" choice is selected, a csv filename will be requested.
 The header of the csv file must be:

 Team-H, xG-H, Team-A, xG-A.